Maximize your data resources by using Arm Treasure Data with Google DoubleClick Bid Manager .

 - list_name: This column contains the name of audience list (segment) that you want to create in your DBM audience.
 If the list name does not exist in DBM, a new list is created.
 If the list name does exist, the existing list is updated.

 - timestamp (optional): The timestamp (seconds since EPOCH).
-If this column does not exist or is missing, a current timestamp is used.
+If this column does not exist or is missing, Google DDP side adds it automatically.
+If you rely on the value, we highly recommend specifying the column explicitly.

 - delete (optional): This column contains boolean values (false or true) or number (0 or 1) to indicate if the cookie is to be added or removed from the given audience segment.
 By default, the value will be false if value is left blank or if column is not provided.